aws-greengrass/aws-greengrass-client-device-auth/uat/README.md

 ### Requirements
 Some scenarios require to install and run the EMQX, Auth, IPDetector Greengrass components.

-#### Docker
+#### Docker on Linux
-Because EMQX compoment running in a docker containter docker should be installed on workstation where scenario is running.
+Because EMQX component running in a docker containter on Linux, docker should be installed on workstation where scenario is running.

 #### Privileges
 Also it requires privileges, for Greengrass components that means posix user which running Nucleus can execute sudo command without password requirement.